CoenHordijk/SAP-BO-WebI-file-analyzer/README.md

 To process the WID file:

 Open the notebook 'exportReportStatusToExcel.ipynb'.
-Enter the right pathname and wid file name in the first cells.
+Enter the pathname and wid file name in the first cells.
 Run the notebook.
 An excelfile is created in the same directory as the WID-file, with the same name plus extension .xlsx Tested with Business Objects 4.3 \ Jupyter Lab \ Python 3.12.1